pramsey/crunchyblog/crypto/index.md

 ## Public Key Encryption

-Public key encryption is a clever scheme that uses "key pairs" -- each key pair consists of a "public key" which can be provided to anyone, and used to encrypt payloads, and a "private key" which is kept secret and used to decrypt payloads.
+Public key encryption is a clever scheme that uses "key pairs" Each key pair consists of a "public key" which can be provided to anyone, and used to encrypt payloads, and a "private key" which is kept secret and used to decrypt payloads.

 ![Public Key Encryption](publickey.png)

 Note that unlike symmetric encryption, public key encryption doesn't require strong security for the encrypting key.
-This means you can receive encrypted payloads from anyone, but only you will be able to decrypt them.
-Or, you could store data encrypted with users' public keys, but only they would be able to view it (using their secret key).
+This means you can can publish your public key widely, and receive encrypted payloads from anyone who has the public key... but only you will be able to decrypt them.

+Or in the opposite scenario, you could store data payloads encrypted with many users' public keys, but only they would be able to decrypt it (using their secret key).

 ### Generating Keys